Table of Contents Show

 Great Ways to Donate or VolunteerGreat Ways to Donate or Volunteer

-If you love your neighborhood and can spare a little time, why not work to make it a better place for everyone.
-This can also be an ideal time to teach children what the season’s true spirit is about.
+If you love your neighborhood and can spare a little time, why not work to make it a better place for everyone?
+This can also be an ideal time to teach children about the season’s true spirit.
 Here we’ve collected some great ways you can help others through the holiday season.

-Donate in New York CityDonate in New York City
+Donate to New York CityDonate to New York City

 New York Cares coat driveNew York Cares coat drive

-No one likes to go without a coat over winter, and for the homeless, this is a tough time.
+No one likes to go without a coat over winter; this is a tough time for the homeless.
 Do you have an old, gently used coat that you no longer need?
 New York Cares organizes a collection to distribute coats among the five boroughs.
 Just take any coats you can spare to any of their drop-off locations.
 If you haven’t got a coat, you can still help by texting COAT to 41444 to make a $20 donation.
 Enough, the organization says, to purchase one coat.

-Launching this year on December 3rd, Operation Santa has for a long time allowed people to play St. Nick by fulfilling the wishes of needy children.
+Launching this year on December 3rd, Operation Santa has long allowed people to play St. Nick by fulfilling the wishes of needy children.
 In previous years the program worked by going directly to the James A. Farley Post Office at 421 Eighth Avenue at 32nd.
-There, you would choose a “Dear Santa” letter, shop for the gift, and return to the post office with the wrapped gifts and pay the postage, so it gets mailed to the author.
+You would choose a “Dear Santa” letter, shop for the gift, and return to the post office with the wrapped gifts and pay the postage so it gets mailed to the author.
 The program is supported by Be an Elf, a nonprofit Christmas children’s charity.

 The Robin Hood FoundationThe Robin Hood Foundation

 Robin Hood prides itself on being the largest poverty-fighting organization in New York.
 All donations go to fund its different programs.
-These include job training, early childhood education, and providing meals to those in need.
+These include job training, early childhood education, and meals for those in need.

 Volunteer in New York CityVolunteer in New York City